 This comprehensive study evaluates the effects of monetary and fiscal policies on the financial performance of Ghana's listed commercial banks and how those effects influence the country's economy.
 The study used a contemporaneous, deductive, explanatory, and case study technique, utilizing primary sources (questionnaires) and secondary sources (document analysis) in a cross-sectional inquiry.

-The data was statistically analyzed utilising thematic, descriptive, and inferential statistical analyses using the SPSS software.
+The data was statistically analyzed using the SPSS software, utilising thematic, descriptive, and inferential statistical analyses.
 Using the correlation matrix to analyse inferential statistics data shows that government spending, taxes, inflation rate, and ROA and ROE have a statistically significant positive correlation with earnings quality.

 Management operational efficiency statistically and adversely correlates with ROA and ROE at a 95% confidence level.
-GDP growth and liquidity measurements, on the other hand, had a statistically negligible negative correlation with ROA and ROE.
-There is a positive and strong correlation between the adjusted R square of fiscal policy instruments and the internal control factors of 42.1%, 38.3%, 87.0%, and 68.1%, respectively.
+On the other hand, GDP growth and liquidity measurements had a statistically negligible negative correlation with ROA and ROE.
+A positive and strong correlation exists between the adjusted R square of fiscal policy instruments and the internal control factors of 42.1%, 38.3%, 87.0%, and 68.1%, respectively.